 The triangle garnishes are conveniently pre-dunked in whipped cream, so go to town dipping!

 Your kids will love finding this sweet treat waiting for them after their first day back to school!

-- 2 Tablespoons salted butter
+- 2 tablespoons salted butter

-- Corn syrup
+- 1 tablespoon corn syrup